fiction-com/ficons/README.md

 ### Motive

-Font Awesome, by Dave Gandy, is a popular icon libary for websites and the web.
-This is because it was the first open-source project to do an icon font simply and elegantly.

-However, over the last 5 years the icons in the set have become a bit dated and over used.
-Therefore, we saw the opportunity to update the library while maintaining the simple and common-sense method for using Font Awesome icons.
+We wanted to create a drop-in alternative to Font Awesome 5, that was more minimal and fixed a few icon quirks.

 To do this, we simply maintained the simple **fa-icon-name** class system and left Font Awesome icons as fallbacks if we don't provide a replacement.

-Doing this makes Ficons a "drop-in" replacement for Font Awesome, which means you can simply replace your CDN link to Font Awesome CSS with the CDN link to Ficons CSS.
+So, Ficons a "drop-in" replacement for Font Awesome, which means you can simply replace your CDN link to Font Awesome CSS with the CDN link to Ficons CSS.

 > **TLDR** You can just replace your Font Awesome CDN link with the one from Ficons and everything should work the same, only better.